mdrijwan/fyp/readme.md

 Then you are through with database configuration for the website.

-Using Web
+## Using Web

-There are two main section in the zip folder extracted earlier, these are  user side and the Admin side.
+There are two main section in the zip folder extracted earlier, these are User side and the Admin side.

 Users Side
-1. Locate you index page through web browser example `http://localhost/fyp/index.php`
+1. Locate you index page through web browser, example `http://localhost/fyp/index.php`
-2. Click on `Enter store` to browse through store and all products can find under "product" drop down menu.
+2. Click on `Enter RMS` to browse through cleaance items.
+All the products can be found under "Products" drop down menu.
->Note: product are still empty, therefore you are advise to upload all product yourself using Admin Panel

 Admin Side
 1. Go to Link like `http://localhost/fypadmin/index.php`